 One of my favorite burgers in the world lives here.
 It is The Cane and Grain Burger, a burger with pulled pork on top.
 It is one of the most memorable food items I have ever put in my mouth.
 Really.

 A bonus is that there are two hidden parts to this bar, the second and third floor!
 The ground floor you will find the beer flowing and usually skateboard videos playing on the TVs, the second floor is a dimly lit cocktail bar vibe, and the second floor -which I only discovered the final months here- is more tiki lounge.
 Think beach vibe and insane cocktails that you only buy when you want to spend the night sleeping near the porcelain throne.

-Favorite Places to Drink
+Best Places to Drink in Manchester

 This was one of my favorite places to go.
 I knew during the week I could come here, get a beer, and go upstairs to a comfy booth and have it to myself to work away on my laptop.
 They have the best craft beer choices in all of Manchester, believe me on this, I know.
 It isn’t cheap, but you will get quality.
 Also, be prepared for a lot of dudes and beards.